-Flourless oat blueberry banana bread made easily in your blender with gluten-free rolled oats and sweetened with pure maple syrup.
-A satisfying sweet treat to satiate your afternoon snack craving.
+Flourless Blueberry Oat Banana Bread made easily in your blender with gluten-free rolled oats and sweetened with coconut sugar A satisfying sweet treat to satiate your afternoon snack craving.

 - 3 cups gluten-free old fashioned rolled oats